-Is there any meaning or psychology to the color gray, does it have any influence on us and what does it say about your personality if gray is your favorite color, or if you like to wear gray or if you own a gray car?
+What is the symbolic meaning and psychology of the color gray?
+Does it have any influence on us and what does it say about your personality if gray is your favorite color, or if you like to wear gray or if you own a gray car?

-Gray is a combination of, and in between white and black.
+The color gray is a combination of, and in between, white and black.
 It’s certainly not a flashy color, it doesn’t look for attention, it can be dull, depressing and uninspiring.
-However gray can also be professional, modern looking, sleek, sophisticated and stylish.
+However, gray can also be professional, modern looking, sleek, sophisticated and stylish.
 Like black, gray can be used to help emphasize other colors.

-Gray is neutral, unemotional and not a true color in itself.
+Gray color is neutral, unemotional and not a true color in itself.
 Gray is introverted, reserved and keeps itself to itself.
-The color gray is also a color of maturity and responsibility, it’s often associated with old age and experience.
+The color gray is also a color of maturity and responsibility.
+It’s often associated with old age and experience.
 In China, gray is considered a humble color, often worn by the common majority and peasants.

 It could mean that someone was introverted, reserved in character and they’re more than likely just looking to blend in with the crowd.
 It would suggest a professional and serious personality.
-Grey can also be a stylish color to wear, gray cars look modern and stylish, so it could indicate someone takes pride in their appearance without making a big deal about it.
-Grey cars are less common and conventional than silver, which could suggest a desire to be different and unique.
+The color gray can also be stylish to wear.
+Gray cars look modern and stylish, so it could indicate someone takes pride in their appearance without making a big deal about it.
+Gray cars are less common and conventional than silver, which could suggest a desire to be different and unique.